uviclibraries/twine/getting-started.md

 13. Put URL links to other webpages or web resources into your story using an image as the link “button.”
 E.g. ```<a href="http://uvic.ca"><img src="https://jillianmccue.ca/wp-content/uploads/2016/04/goat.jpg"></a>```

-14. To make your “display test” different that the name of the passage you want to link you, use this format for your link: ```[[Display Text|Text of passage title]]```  Note: Make sure there are no extra spaces, and the case is identical for the passage title.
+14. To make your “display test” different that the name of the passage you want to link you, use this format for your link: ```[[Display Text|Text of passage title]]```  **Note: Make sure there are no extra spaces, and the case is identical for the passage title. **

-15. Embed a YouTube video into one of your passages.
-Note in the code below how you need to modify the YouTube URL for this work by deleting the “**watch?v=**” from the URL and replacing it with “**embed/**” :
+15. Embed a YouTube video into one of your passages. **Note in the code below how you need to modify the YouTube URL for this work by deleting the “watch?v=” from the URL and replacing it with “embed/” :**
 ```<iframe width="560" height="315" src="https://www.youtube.com/embed/JRY8TjB9d4U" frameborder="0" allowfullscreen></iframe>```

 16. Add a coin flip or other random event to one of your passages so that the story branches to one of two different passages depending on the coin flip for example.
 Note: you can have more than two items for your random event.```(either:"[[heads]]","[[tails]]","[[The coin falls into the storm drain]]")```